SCIP

 ECHA Updates SCIP Reference Package Following Candidate List Addition

-ECHA has updated the SCIP reference package to include the latest REACH Candidate List additions, enabling mandatory reporting for newly identified hazardous substances.
-Companies must synchronize their IUCLID systems with these updated datasets to maintain regulatory transparency and avoid compliance gaps in EU article notifications.
+ECHA has updated the SCIP database reference package to incorporate the latest REACH Candidate List additions, enabling mandatory reporting for newly identified hazardous substances.
+Companies must synchronize their IUCLID systems to ensure accurate article notifications and maintain compliance with EU circular economy transparency requirements.

 ECHA Assesses Potential Need for Restriction on RP-HP in Articles